meescool/clockOnCanvas/README.md

 # Clock on Canvas

 This repo stores a web page that shows a real time clock.
+You can see the end result here: https://clockoncanvas.meescool.repl.co/

 ## Technologies used
 Developed with the Canvas element of HTML5 and JavaScript.